mdconaway/sails-ember-rest/README.md

 # Todo

-### Refactor into ES6

-- Because it's 2017!

 ### Generator: Improve installation

-- setup configuration while running the generator
+- Setup configuration while running the generator

 ### Blueprints: Support pagination metadata

-- the controller supports pagination meta data on direct requests.
+- The controller supports pagination meta data on direct requests.
 However, sideloaded records from relationships are currently not paginated.

 ### Testing: Make all the things testable

-I am still working out how to make this repo more maintainable and testable.
+- Continue to improve integration tests for this library

 # Scope